berretterry/sdm-proxy-cluster/README.md

 - Secret's manager is used to store the SDM Secret Key for the Proxy Cluster.
 This can be refactored in the future to also store other secrets

 ### StrongDM

+The following will be deployed every time into StrongDM

 - An admin role with the project name prefix is added to each of the provided email addresses.
 - A dynamic access rule is also created with a "workflow" tag that will be associated with access workflows.